aws-samples/emr-on-eks-benchmark/README.md

 bash examples/emr6.5-benchmark.sh
 ```
 ### Benchmark for EMR on EC2
+Few notes for the set up:
+1. Use the same instance type c5d.9xlarge as in the EKS cluster.
+2. If choosing an EBS-backed instance, check the [default instance storage setting](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-storage.html) by EMR on EC2, and attach the same number of EBS volumes to your EKS cluster before running EKS related benchmarks.

 The benchmark utility app was compiled to a jar file during an [automated GitHub workflow](https://github.com/aws-samples/emr-on-eks-benchmark/actions/workflows/relase-package.yaml) process.
 The quickest way to get the jar is from a running Kubernetes container.
 ```bash
 # Download the jar and ignore the warning message